MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/includes/switching-build-platform.md

 ![Unity Build Settings with Universal Windows Platform settings set](../images/mr-learning-base/base-02-section2-step1-2-openxr.png)

-Wait for Unity to finish switching the platform.

 When Unity has finished switching the platform, click the red **x** icon to close the Build Settings window.

 # [Legacy WSA](#tab/wsa)